EnviroDIY/Arduino-SDI-12/docs/OverviewOfInterrupts.md

                                               {00100010}
 ```

-By using a bitmask and bitwise operation, we have successfully enabled pin 9 without effecting the state of pin 13.
+By using a bit mask and bitwise operation, we have successfully enabled pin 9 without effecting the state of pin 13.

 ### Disabling an Interrupt<!--! {#interrupts_disable} -->